Campus courses (UZH only)

 Procedure

-5. Check the box for "Campus learning area" (this includes the members of your course groups " _ UZH students with booking modules" and " _ Manually added participants”.
+- Tick the checkbox "Campus learning area" (this includes members of your course groups "_ UZH students with booking modules" and "_ Manually added participants” and – if available – "_ UZH students with access despite cancellation").